 There is no way of preventing broken mouth at the present time.
+Dental health in many species is hereditary, and over time, genetic selection may limit the occurrence of broken mouth.

 Parasitism

 Infection with a wide variety of parasites may lead to poor body condition.
 Refer to Chapter 20, Parasite Control.